Do you remember your childhood?

 First, we had to learn how to take care of our plants.

 They need access to water at all times, so it’s important to keep them in a tray of water.
 They also require plenty of sun.
-If your plant starts to get a little burnt from the sun, you’ll need to move it into an area that has slightly less sun through the heat of the day.
+If your plant starts to get a little burnt from the direct sunlight, you’ll need to move it into an area that has slightly less sun through the heat of the day.

 Learning about why plants capture insects

-Miss Possum asked why all the plants in our garden don’t catch insects.
+My daughter asked why all the plants in our garden don’t catch insects.
 This was a perfect opportunity to learn more about these plants and why they catch insects.

 We watched a few You Tube clips to find out why plants have adapted to eating insects.
-My eldest was truly mesmerised with this clip.

 We learnt that carnivorous plants usually live in areas where nutrients in their environment are scarce, so they need to eat animals to have their needs met.